 Kate’s broad experience enables her to quickly understand the importance of reaching a solution which meets her clients’ individual needs and to present options to achieve this.
 Having advised employers in both the public and private sectors, she has the ability to offer pragmatic advice which is uniquely tailored to the organisation’s specific requirements and which is aligned to their values and position.
 She’s experienced in providing advice on all stages of the employment life-cycle, but has particular experience in providing strategic advice on re-organisations and restructures, complex discrimination and whistle-blowing claims, and senior terminations.

-Kate has been involved in complex and high value litigation and took the lead in defending one of the parties at the Employment Appeal Tribunal in a high profile case on the calculation of holiday pay, the implications of which were so important that the UK Government sought to intervene.
+She lead the defence of a party at the Employment Appeal Tribunal in a leading case on the calculation of holiday pay, the implications of which were so important that the UK Government sought to intervene.